maxchoate3/Max_Choate/README.md

 ### Programming Projects
 - Python + Java project to capture, parse, and import potential leads into HubSpot CRM.
 - Python project to detect database discrepancies.
-- Python projects for AI applications (see above)
+- Python projects for AI applications (see above).

 ---